crcn/tandem-old/packages/front-end/README.md

 IMMEDIATE:

-* Previewer

-  * Should hook up with custom build process
-  * HMR supported
-  * Ability to open outside of Tandem
+* Preview button in Tandem

+  * should persist as metadata

+* text editing support (use monaco)

 * preview mode should be persisted for components ()